Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB421', 'How to save type information for UI control in Rapise Spy')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB421.aspx">KB421</a> How to save type information for UI control in Rapise Spy

 Rapise supports many standard UI controls out-of-the-box.
 And there are even more custom UI controls that are not supported.
-This is why Rapise has a well-defined way of adding extensions.
-To add support for a custom control first it makes sense to Spy on it.
-If you are dealing with Managed or Java applications you can Save Type Information for the control and also save UI tree structure/properties to a file.
-Send this information to Rapise team to get an advice on how to add support for the new control.
+This is why Rapise has a well-defined way of adding extensions.В  To add support for a custom control first it makes sense to Spy on it.
+If you are dealing with Managed or Java applications you can Save Type Information for the control and also save UI tree structure/properties to a file.В  Send this information to Rapise team to get an advice on how to add support for the new control.

 ### <a onclick="return RegisterKbClick('KB420', 'Firefox 64 Compatibility')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB420.aspx">KB420</a> Firefox 64 Compatibility